sthlmj/devnotes/index.md

 docker rmi ~ remove an image
 docker rm ~ also removes an image

-docker run -d --name web -p 80:8080 nigelpoulton/pluralsight-docker-ci ~
+`docker run -d --name web -p 80:8080 nigelpoulton/pluralsight-docker-ci` ~
--d telling daemon start container in detached mode = throw in background and don't latch in terminal output.
+-d = telling daemon start container in detached mode = throw in background and don't latch in terminal output.
 --name web = our container name is web
 -p = map network port. web server listening to port 8080. we assign port 80 on docker host to port 8080 inside container. nigelpoulton/pluralsight-docker-ci  = telling which image to use.

-docker ps
+Interactive container with shell:

-Interactive container with shell: docker run -it --name temp ubuntu:latest /bin/bash
+`docker run -it --name temp ubuntu:latest /bin/bash`

-ctrl p + q ~ exit the ubuntu
+`ctrl p + q` ~ exit the ubuntu

 docker stop $(docker ps -aq) ~ running docker stop as an argument. docker rm $(docker ps -aq) ~ remove all container with docker ps -aq as argument.